nkonev/videochat/development.md

 # ion-SFU FAQ (Obsoleted)
 https://github.com/pion/ion-sfu/pull/496/files

-## Explaination of two peer connections
+## Explanation of two peer connections
 https://github.com/pion/ion-sfu/issues/652#issuecomment-1078364761
 > ion-sfu does not support perfect negotiation, becuase there were some issues on browser implementation, thats why it uses 2 pc, one to publish and other one to subscribe, that way negotiations would be always one sided.